 The Board reviews and adopts Group policies and guidelines and the Group’s Code of Conduct.
 The Code of Conduct aims to provide guidance to employees and business partners, minimize risks, strengthen the corporate culture and convey Studsvik’s core values.

 The President adopts guidelines and operative instructions based on policies and guidelines established by the Board.
-Guidelines and operative instructions issued by the President primarily coverfinancial reporting and information technology (IT).
+Guideli-nes and operative instructions issued by the President/CEO primarily cover financial reporting, treatment of personal data (GDPR) and information technology.
 All policies and guidelines are available to the Group’s employees on Studsvik’s intranet.

 The Board of Directors has set up an Audit Committee.
-The Committee monitors the effectiveness of the company’s internal controls, management of the company’s risks and assures the quality of the company’s financial reporting.
+The Commit-tee monitors the effectiveness of the company’s internal controls, management of the company’s risks and assures the quality of the company’s financial reporting.
 The Audit Committee consists of Peter Gossas (chair), Agneta Nestenborg and Anders Ullberg.
-The presenter on the Committee is the Chief Financial Officer.
+The presenter in the Committee is the Chief Financial Officer.
 Apart from the Group’s quarterly reports, during the year the Committee has taken note of and dealt with reports from the follow-up of internal controls.
-In addition, the Committee has been updated on the development of major current fixed price contracts, dealt with accounting matters, with particular focus on impairment calculations, as well as continually following the progress of the Group’s legal disputes.
-The company’s auditors reported to the Committee on their findings from the six-monthly accounts, the hard-close and internal control, conducted at the time of the second and third quarter closings, and the audit of the annual accounts.
+In addition, the Committee has been updated on the deve-lopment of major current fixed price contracts, dealt with accoun-ting matters, with particular focus on impairment testing, as well as continually following the progress of the Group’s legal disputes.
+The company’s auditors reported to the Committee on their findings from the six-monthly accounts, the hard-close and internal control,conducted at the time of the second and third quarter closings, and the audit of the annual accounts.
+The Committee meets before each reporting date and on more occasions if necessary.
+The Committee held four meetings during the year.
+The Audit Committee works in accordance with the instructions adopted annconducted at the time of the second and third quarter closings, and the audit of the annual accounts.
 The Committee meets before each reporting date and on more occasions if necessary.
 The Committee held four meetings during the year.
 The Audit Committee works in accordance with the instructions adopted annually by the Board of Directors and reports on its work to the Board of Directors.

-A description of benefits to senior management is given in note 38 on page 60.
+A description of benefits to senior management is given in note 38 on pages 60–61 in the Annual Report.

-At the 2017 Annual General Meeting the registered public accounting firm PricewaterhouseCoopers AB was elected as auditor for the period up to and including the 2018 Annual General Meeting.
+At the 2018 Annual General Meeting the registered public accoun-ting firm PricewaterhouseCoopers AB was elected as auditor for the period up to and including the 2019 Annual General Meeting.
 The auditor in charge is authorized public accountant Martin Johansson.
 PricewaterhouseCoopers conducts the audit of all the Group’s material companies.
-The audit is based on an audit plan and during the year the auditor regularly reports findings to the Audit Committee and on at least one occasion to the Board of Directors.
+The audit is based on an audit plan and during the year the auditor regularly reports observations made to the Audit Committee and on at least one occasion to the Board of Directors.
 The auditor obtains views from the Audit Committee concerning Studsvik’s risks, which are thereafter given particular consideration in the audit plan.
-The auditor also participates in the Annual General Meeting to present the auditor’s report and describe the audit work and findings.
+The auditor also participates in the Annual General Meeting to present the audit report and describe the audit work and observations made.

 President/CEO and Executive Group Management

-The President/CEO and Group functions are located in Stockholm.
-In accordance with the policies and guidelines established by the Board, the Group functions are responsible for business development, allocation of financial resources among the Group’s operations, capital structure, risk management and human resources.
-The tasks also include questions of Group wide acquisitions and disposals, certain major projects, the Group’s financial reporting, communication with the stock market and other internal and external communication.
+The President and Group functions are located in Studsvik.
+In accordance with the policies and guidelines established by the Board, the Group functions are responsible for business develop-ment, allocation of financial resources among the Group’s operations, capital structure and risk management as well as human resources.
+The tasks also include questions of Group wide acqui-sitions and disposals, certain major projects, the Group’s financial reporting, communication with the stock market and other internal and external communication.

 Internal control aims to ensure: